istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 bug in the application.
 The attackers can also be internal, that is, for example, malicious DevOps people inside the organization.

+To prevent the attacks described above, some form of egress traffic control must be applied.
+Let me present it in the following section.

 ## The solution: egress traffic control

-To prevent the attacks described above, some form of egress traffic control must be applied.
-This means that all the egress traffic must be monitored and security policies must be enforced.
+To prevent the attacks that involve egress traffic, all the egress traffic must be monitored and security policies must be enforced.
 You want to monitor every access to external services to be able to detect the attacks, possibly offline, even if you fail to prevent them in real time.
 You want to specify policies to limit access similar to the